jmduke/arcana.computer/writing/_miscellany/2020-in-review.md

 [^6]: All of the credit goes to my partner, who both pushed me to actually do it _and_ PM'd the vast majority of the work.
 Without her I would have just farted around with templating engines for two months before abandoning the whole thing.

 [^7]: Honey, I know you're going to read this and say "I _still_ get mad at you for how you do the dishes, because you do them wrong", and to that I have no rejoinder.

+[^8]: "Talk with people more often" and "spend less time on my phone" spent a lot of time being antithetical goals to one another, it turns out!